countable-web/open-source-corporation/product/engineering/DOCKER.md

   * A port you need is blocked.
 Typically our apps run on port 80.
 To see if something's running there, `sudo lsof -n -i :80 | grep LISTEN` on Linux, Mac.
   * Make sure you have a docker-compose.override.yml with port 80 mapped to your application.
+  * Sometimes, such as when adding dependencies, you may want to rebuild your application.
+It is worth noting that `docker-compose rm` does not actually rebuild, it merely "removes" existing images.
+For a full rebuild, run `docker-compose build`.